solita/solita.github.com/_posts/2023-04-28-definite-clause-grammars.md

 and watch the excellent [video](https://www.youtube.com/watch?v=CvLsVfq6cks) on Markus Triska's The Power of Prolog youtube channel.

-In this post we are using the open-source [SWI-Prolog](https://www.swi-prolog.org) implementation.
+In this post, we are using the open-source [SWI-Prolog](https://www.swi-prolog.org) implementation.
 See the end of the post for a link to the full code.

 ## Say the magic phrase